Laurent polynomial mirrors for quiver flag zero loci: SAGBI basis degenerations of quiver flag varieties

 is in the kernel of $\phi$.
 To see this, note that $f$ also defines a function on the set of $p-1 \times\tilde{s}_{\rho_1}+\tilde{s}_{\rho_2}-\tilde{s}_1$ matrices.
 This is done by associating to $p^1_\alpha$ the top-aligned minor with columns chosen by $\alpha$; similarly, $p^2_\alpha$ is associated with the bottom-aligned minor.
 Then $f$ is multi-linear and alternating on the $p$ columns indexed by \eqref{permutation}.
 It must therefore vanish as the space of columns is at most $p-1$ dimensional.
 Let $M_1'$ be the sub-matrix of $M_1$ given by taking the bottom $|\sigma|$ rows, and $M_2'$ the sub-matrix of $M_2$ given by taking the top $|\tau|$ rows.
 Consider a matrix of size $p-1 \times\tilde{s}_{\rho_1}+\tilde{s}_{\rho_2}-\tilde{s}_1$ with $M_1$ as a top right minor, and $M_2$ as a bottom left minor, and all other entries zero. $M_1$ and $M_2$ will overlap, but they agree on the overlap by construction.
 Then $\phi(f)$ agrees with $f$ thought of as a function on this large matrix, and so $\phi(f)$ vanishes.

 Note that $p^1_\sigma p^2_\tau$ is the initial term of $f$, as for all $\pi$,

 We have now shown that any non-semi-standard monomial is in $in(\ker(\phi))$.
-The converse - that no semi-standard monomial is in the initial ideal of $\ker(\phi)$ - can be argued precisely in the same way as \cite{combinatorial}, as we have shown that each initial monomial has a unique semi-standard polynomial with this initial monomial.
+The converse -- that no semi-standard monomial is in the initial ideal of $\ker(\phi)$ -- can be argued precisely in the same way as in the second part of the proof of \cite[Theorem 14.6]{combinatorial}, as we have shown that each initial monomial has a unique semi-standard polynomial with this initial monomial.

-\end{proof} We can now complete the proof of Theorem \ref{thm:SAGBI}. \begin{proof} We have shown that a monomial $m$ in $\CC[x_{ij}]$ is the initial term of $\phi(f)$, where $f$ is a monomial in $P_Q$, if and and only if it defines a semi-standard skew Young tableau of an appropriate shape.
+\end{proof} We can now complete the proof of Theorem \ref{thm:SAGBI}. \begin{proof} We have shown that a monomial $m$ in $\CC[x^{(k)}_{ij}]$ is the initial term of $\phi(f)$, where $f$ is a monomial in $\CC[p]$, if and and only if it defines a semi-standard skew Young tableau of an appropriate shape.
 Now suppose $m$ is the initial term of some polynomial in $im(\phi)$.
 By the above proposition, we can write the polynomial as $im(g)$ where $g$ is a sum of semi-standard monomials.
 Therefore $m$ must again define a semi-standard skew Young tableau of the appropriate shape.

 This implies that the initial algebra is the vector space spanned by all monomials given by semi-standard skew Young tableaux.
 Since every such monomial is the product of the monomials given by each of the columns in the tableau, and the monomial associated to a column is precisely the initial term of a minor of some $A_i$, this concludes the proof.\end{proof}